 - for each case, a maximum of 6 minutes are allowed for the physical examination, followed by a minimum of 4 minutes for questioning from the examiners.

-You will be expected to differentiate the normal from the abnormal appearances of the optic fundus.
-Examiners and candidates are reminded that the inclusion of a normal optic fundus in Station 5 is permissible.
+You will be expected to differentiate normal from abnormal findings.
+Examiners and candidates are reminded that the inclusion of a patient with no abnormal findings is permissible.